sailpoint-oss/golang-sdk/api_v3/docs/CertificationCampaignsAPI.md

 [[Back to README]](../README.md)

-## StartCampaign
+## Activate a Campaign

 > map[string]interface{} StartCampaign(ctx, id).ActivateCampaignOptions(activateCampaignOptions).Execute()

-Activate a Campaign
+Submits a job to activate the campaign with the given Id.
+The campaign must be staged.
+Requires roles of CERT_ADMIN and ORG_ADMIN

 ### Example